 Students with unpaid account balances will have a hold placed upon their University records until the balances are resolved.
 Students with account holds will not be able to register for future courses.
 They will also not be certified for graduation or for exams.
-They will not be entitled to University Services including-but not limited to-references, verifications or transcripts.

-Failure to pay the account balance or default on the Tuition Installment Plan will result in a financial hold that will prevent registration in subsequent terms, and prevent the release of student records.
+Failure to pay the account balance or default on the Tuition Installment Plan will result in a financial hold that will prevent registration in subsequent terms.